payamx/simple-datetime-chrome-extension/README.md

-### simple persian datetime google chrome extentions
+### simple persian datetime google chrome extension

 i did it for fun in less than 20 minutes